GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

         --mapper-count 5  \
         --reducer-count 1

-##### Shut down cluster
+#### Shut down cluster

 'shutdown' subcommand deletes all instances in the Hadoop cluster.

     ./compute_cluster_for_hadoop.py shutdown <project ID> [--prefix <prefix>]

-In this sample application, Google Compute Engine instances use ephemeral disks for storage.
+In the application, Google Compute Engine instances use scratch disks for storage.
 Therefore, **all files on Hadoop cluster, including HDFS, are deleted** when the cluster is shut down.
-Since this sample application is not meant to maintain Hadoop cluster as persistent storage, important files must be kept in persistent storage, such as Google Cloud Storage.
+Since the application is not meant to maintain Hadoop cluster as persistent storage, important files must be kept in persistent storage, such as Google Cloud Storage.

-##### Prefix and zone
+#### Prefix and zone

 `start`, `mapreduce` and `shutdown` subcommands take string value as "--prefix" parameter.